eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 arrival position.
 If an arrival position is given nevertheless it has to be inside the range of the stop.

 The positions of persons in a vehicle depend on the 'guiShape' parameter of the vehicle as well as it's dimensions.
-The offset between the front of the vehicle and the first passenger placement can be configured by adding `<param key="frontSeatPos" value="3.14"/>`to the vType definition of the vehicle.
+The offset between the front of the vehicle and the first passenger placement can be configured by adding `<param key="frontSeatPos" value="3.14"/>` to the vType definition of the vehicle.

+The number of persons sitting side-by-side depends on the vehicle width but can be overruled by setting `<param key="seatingWidth" value="1.3"/>` in the vType definition.

 !!! note
     up to version 1.15.0 attribute 'lines' was mandatory.